.

 NOVEL FOOD AUTHORISATION

-If you want to use an unauthorised novel food you must apply for authorisation.
+If you want to use an unauthorised novel food, you must apply for authorisation; you must not use the food until authorisation is given.

 The first step will always be to determine whether the food is novel (see 'Identifying a novel food' above).